 Starting a reset

 On the Control page, press Reset in the control dock.
 This opens the Game Reset System, which lists every device that takes part in the reset and shows where each one stands.
+Opening it also sends the reset command to every device ARC can reset by itself.

 Before reset